Understanding magnetic hyperthermia performance within the "Brezovich criterion": beyond the uniaxial anisotropy description: Physical model

 The previous uniaxial-anisotropy description implicitly assumes that the particle has an elongated shape that brings into play a shape anisotropy energy density, $K_{sh}$, that dominates over the intrinsic magnetocrystalline energy density \cite{usov2010low,Vallejo-Fernandez2013}, which for magnetite is cubic and negative, $K_c=-1.1\times 10^4$ Jm$^{-3}$.
-This is to say, the above description ignores the proper electronic structure of the magnetite, and considers only the magnetisation.
+This is to say, the above description considers only the magnetization and ignores magnetorystalline anisotropy.
 This is a crucial aspect since, as described above, the anisotropy defines the energy barriers responsible for the irreversible path that results in released energy.
 For the $K_C<0$ case of the magnetite, the energy barrier $E_B$ is reduced by a factor of $12$ as compared to the case of uniaxial anisotropy \cite{yanes2007effective}, thus allowing much smaller energy to be dissipated, but also lowering the required minimum field amplitude to reach significant heating.
 The key point of the present work is to study which is the role of this intrinsic magnetocrystalline anisotropy on the behaviour of the heating performance of the particles, under suitable field conditions for \textit{in vivo} applications.
 A na\"{\i}ve illustration of the difference between the common uniaxial-only model and the "realistic" one used in this work is depicted in Fig. \ref{Fig_Scheme_Shapes}.

-In Fig. \ref{Fig_Scheme_Shapes} it is illustrated the difference between the usual approaximation and ours: while the usual approach describes a "real" nanoparticle (which is never perfectly spherical) solely in terms of an \textit{effective} uniaxial anisotropy constant, $K_{u,eff}$, our approach maintains the intrinsic magnetocrystalline contribution $K_C$ (which is always present), and considers the sphericity through an additional uniaxial shape anisotropy term, $K_{sh}$, approximated through the aspect ratio of an ellipsoid; see details in Section \ref{Sec_Simulation}.
+In Fig. \ref{Fig_Scheme_Shapes} it is illustrated the difference between the usual approximation and ours: while the usual approach describes a "real" nanoparticle (which is never perfectly spherical) solely in terms of an \textit{effective} uniaxial anisotropy constant, $K_{u,eff}$, our approach maintains the intrinsic magnetocrystalline contribution $K_C$ (which is always present), and considers the sphericity through an additional uniaxial shape anisotropy term, $K_{sh}$, approximated through the aspect ratio of an ellipsoid; see details in Section \ref{Sec_Simulation}.

 At this point is very important to highlight that safe \textit{in vivo} applications impose limitations in the field properties.
 It was first discussed by Brezovich and collaborators \cite{atkinson1984usable,brezovich1988low} that to avoid "discomfort" in patients, the product of field frequency ($f$) and amplitude ($H_{max}$) should meet the condition $H_{max}\cdot{f}=4.85\cdot{10^8}$ A/m$\cdot$s (the so-called the "Brezovich criterion").
 From a pure materials science perspective, however, such limitation is usually overlooked, being the hyperthermia characterisation often carried out under much higher $H_{max}\cdot{f}$ values.
 While it has been suggested the possibility of surpassing this limit without causing damage to the patient \cite{herrero2022proposal,kwok2023nonspecific,Rodrigo_IJH2020}, given its historical relevance we have focused our analysis on field conditions matching the Brezovich criterion.